uid/census/README.md

-#Census
+#Brief Overview - How Census Works

 Census allows you to post tasks on Mechanical Turk and then assess the demographics and cognitive skill of the workers that do your tasks.

-#Brief Overview - How It Works

 We attach an additional, extremely short question for the worker to answer once they have completed your task.
 The results of these additional census questions regarding the workers answering your questions are aggregated and provided for you to view through our webpage: